project-chip/connectedhomeip/provision/README.md

 The Provision Tool exchange information with the Provision firmware (either GFW or the PFW itself) using a proprietary protocol.
 The original protocol, known as version 1.x, serves the basic purposes of CPMS and other factory environments, but is limited in scope.
-To overcome these limitations, a new protocol has been developed.
-For backwards compatibility, users familiar to this tool should not notice the difference between the protocols.
-It should only become evident when new functionality is required, which is only supported in version 2.0.
+It can only transmit a pre-defined structures, and it doesn't support fragmentation.
+To overcome these limitations, a new protocol (version 2.x) has been developed.
+For backwards compatibility, users familiar to 1.x should not notice the difference between the protocols.
+The difference only becomes evident when new functionality is required, which is only supported in version 2.x.

 ### Version 1.x
 Verion 1 defines the following commands: